nomppy/nomppy.github.io/content/drafts/existence.md

 None of us do.

 I've stopped looking for answers in books and essays, because whenever I send them to friends they don't respond positively, or even they don't respond at all, which leads me to think I have made an error.
-I'm very gullible, truly.
-Tell me anything and I will believe you.
+I'm very gullible, truly, so tell me anything and I will believe you.
 Does the sun revolve around the moon?
 Do the secrets of people lie with the date they were born on?
-Keto diets, Albert Camus, those obscure Tumblr posts, reposted a billion times, that I and a dozen people relate to.
+Keto diets, Albert Camus, those obscure Tumblr posts, reposted a billion times, that I and only a dozen people other relate to.
-Tell me anything and I will believe you.

 Clever blogs linking life to concepts in tech, written by a Silicon Valley startup founder con armchair philosopher extraordinaire.
 A dusty helmet on my grandmother's shelf.
+Tell me anything and I will believe you.

 As a child, I dreamed of swimming in galaxies, and now I train models to classify them, patiently waiting for the next breaking change to port my code into FORTRAN (yayy!).
-At least that will be something to do.
+Though at least that will be something to do.
+Most days, I wake up, do my best imitation of an unhappily married penguin (they mate for life, you know, even if they've cuffed the wrong penguin), mope around for a bit, and then go to sleep.
-Tell me anything and I'll believe you.
+Seriously, tell me anything and I'll believe you.

 I'm tired of chasing your secret.
 With every passing year, I renounce the old ideals in favor of a better truth.